pymupdf/PyMuPDF/docs/annot.rst

          * :meth:`fileUpd`
          * :meth:`setInfo` (except changes to *"content"*)

-      All arguments are optional. *(Changed in v1.16.14)* blend_mode and opacity are applicable to all annotation types.
-The other arguments **are reserved for 'FreeText'** annotations and ignored for other types.
+      All arguments are optional. *(Changed in v1.16.14)* Blend mode and opacity are applicable to all annotation types.
+The other arguments are mostly special use, as described below.

       Color specifications may be made in the usual format used in PuMuPDF as sequences of floats ranging from 0.0 to 1.0 (including both).
 The sequence length must be 1, 3 or 4 (supporting GRAY, RGB and CMYK colorspaces respectively).
-For mono-color, just a float is also acceptable.
+For mono-color, just a float is also acceptable and yields some shade of gray.

       :arg float opacity: *(new in v1.16.14)* **valid for all annotation types:** change or set the annotation's transparency.
 Valid values are *0 <= opacity < 1*.
       :arg str blend_mode: *(new in v1.16.14)* **valid for all annotation types:** change or set the annotation's blend mode.
 For valid values see :ref:`BlendModes`.
       :arg float fontsize: change font size of the text.
+'FreeText' annotations only.
       :arg sequence,float text_color: change the text color.
+'FreeText' annotations only.
       :arg sequence,float border_color: change the border color.
+'FreeText' annotations only.
       :arg sequence,float fill_color: the fill color.

-If you set (or leave) this to *None*, then **no rectangle at all** will be drawn around the text, and the border color will be ignored.
+          * 'FreeText' annotations: If you set (or leave) this to *None*, then **no rectangle at all** will be drawn around the text, and the border color will be ignored.
 This will leave anything "under" the text visible.
+          * 'Line', 'Polyline', 'Polygon' annotations: use it for line end symbols to give them a fill color other than the one of the annotation *(changed in v1.16.16)*

       :arg int rotate: new rotation value.
 Default (-1) means no change.
+'FreeText' annotations only.

       :rtype: bool